degaart/scalable-font2/docs/API.md

 zero, `ssfn_putc` will operate in transparent background mode: it will only modify the destination buffer where the font face is set.
 To clear the glyph's background, set `ssfn_dst.bg` to some value where the most significant byte (alpha channel for true-color mode) is 255, like 0xFF000000.
 This will fill the background with the index 0 (palette) or full black (hicolor and truecolor modes).
+With `SSFN_CONSOLEBITMAP_CONTROL` defined, the simple renderer interprets tab, newline, etc. characters and scrolls the buffer (see above, in section Configuration).

 <img src='https://gitlab.com/bztsrc/scalable-font2/raw/master/docs/api0.png'>